evanemolo/fastbook/notes.md

 ## Lesson 4

+This lesson goes through the _Getting Started with NLP for Absolute Beginners_ notebook.

 Pretrained model has already set the right "fit", then all you have to do is fine tune.
+In the context of the sliders example from the previous lesson, it's like saying some some of them have already been figured out and need no adjustment, while others need some tweaks, and others need much adjustment.

 NLP used often for classification of documents.
     - sentiment analysis